cboudereau/cboudereau.github.io/_posts/2017-08-18-why-we-use-fsharp-data-in-prod.markdown

 When the application is built, all supplied types (like the type Node in our sample) are discarded.

-So all the abstraction is inline by a System.Xml.Linq call.
+So all the abstraction is inlined by a System.Xml.Linq call.
 The performance is equivalent to the System.Xml.Linq version.

 ## Conclusion